beakos/cli-cheatsheet/cmd-powershell.md

 - `sfc /SCANNOW` Checks for integrity violations

+# CMD Check History
+Press the `F7` key on the keyboard.
+Restarting the session will lose all commands used in session, all CMD sessions are volitile.

 # DISKPART Commands
 - `list disk` // lists all the drives
 - `select disk` // selects the target disk (you must enter the number after sleect disk)